nickyiliwang0000/h/projects/project-05.md

 * Uses React, and no jQuery
 * Uses modular components
 * Uses Axios and/or Firebase
-* React 'knows' about all DOM changes
+* React 'knows' about all DOM changes (bind your inputs!)
 * this.state is never directly changed because .setState() is always used to alter state
 * App is dynamic based on user interaction (eg. drop down menu, search field)
 * It is clear to the user what the app does